-We’ve discussed the issue of competency in my previous Blog - Checking on Competency but I thought I’d expand on the topic and outline some additional things to consider when choosing a company to work for you.
+We’ve discussed the issue of competency in a previous Blog - Checking on Competency but it is a very important issue so I thought I’d expand on the topic and outline some additional things to consider when choosing a company to work for you.

 Competency is essential

-Just because a company is not offering the cheapest solution, doesn’t necessarily mean you should rule them out straight away; think about the added benefits that the company can give you.
+Just because a company is not offering the cheapest solution, don't rule them out straight away; think about the added benefits that the company can give you.
 For example quality product, experience, good customer care and technical support can be invaluable.
 If a company is unable to help with a technical enquiry or provide you with sufficient product specification details, then are you really prepared to trust them with someone’s life?

 Similarly training.
-Always ask for proof of training for each individual contactor to ensure those carrying out the work is fully trained.
-Accredited training certificates on areas such as work at height, rescue, IPAF, PASMA, ladder, asbestos awareness and first aid are essential for any work at height, but additional training may also be required depending on what the work entails.
-For example, abrasive wheel training is required for those installing guardrails while anyone installing life lines must have the appropriate manufacturer training.
+Always ask for proof of training for each individual contactor to ensure those carrying out the work are fully trained and that their training is up to date.
+NVQ Level 2 and CSCS and accredited training certificates on areas such as work at height, rescue, COSHH, asbestos awareness, MEWPs, risk assessor and first aid are essential for any work at height.

-Always expect clear and concise communication throughout the entire project from your appointed contractor.
-You should be sent a detailed risk assessment and method statement prior to each installation and then a full O&M manual for the product/system and installation certificate once the work has been completed.
-The risk assessment and method statement should be detailed for each individual task and not just the generic “Work at Height” documentation that we are so often presented with.
+You should be sent a detailed risk assessment and method statement whenever work is being carried out.
+If a system is being installed then you should be given a full O&M manual for the product/system and installation certificate once the work has been completed.
+The risk assessment and method statement should be detailed for each individual task and not just the generic “Work at Height” documentation.
 This information is essential not only for safe installation but also when it comes to annual recertification of a system or product.
 If you don’t have the correct information, a system can’t be recertified properly.